Quicklist: Espresso Machine Types

 A volumetric machine will measure the amount of water being dispensed into the group and then stop when the pre-programmed threshold is reached.
 This water threshold is programmed by the user so you can change the program until you find exactly what you want.

-So long as you have your grinder dialed-in correctly, you’ll be able to brew espresso that tastes consistent shot after shot once you find the right settings on a volumetric machine.
+So long as you have your grinder dialed-in correctly, you’ll be able to brew espresso that tastes consistent, shot after shot, once you find the right settings..

 Unlike a lever machine (more information below) all the user has to do to start the extraction is push a single button.
 No need to use any elbow grease.

-A super automatic (also referred to as one word “superautomatic”) is an espresso machine that literally does it all.
-Every part of the espresso brewing process you can think of, besides for putting beans and water into the machine, can be done at the push of a single button.
-Generally speaking, here’s how it works over a broad spectrum of machines…
+A super-automatic is an espresso machine that literally does it all.
+Every part of the espresso brewing process you can think of, besides putting beans and water into the machine, can be done at the push of a single button.
+Generally speaking, here’s how it works over a broad spectrum of machines:

 - The user selects the size or drink they want and presses the respective button (single, double or even specialty drinks).

-- The machine then grinds the beans, steams the milk (some machines) and extracts the coffee.
+- The machine then grinds the beans, steams the milk (on some machines) and extracts the coffee.

 - The user gets to stand there in awe is a barista-quality drink is prepared right before their eyes.

-But do note that there are two types of super automatic machines: 1 step and 2 step.
+But do note that there are two types of super-automatic machines: one-step and two- step.

-A 1 step machine does everything I just described above including the milk steaming portion.
-On the other hand, a 2 step machine doesn’t handle the milk portion.
+A one-step machine does everything I just described above including the milk-steaming portion.
+On the other hand, a two-step machine doesn’t handle the milk portion.
 Usually, people will opt to get a separate milk pitcher to do the steaming on the side.
 This is ideal if you want to be able to cater to people with dairy allergies or other dietary needs.
-It provides you with options!

-It’s also important to note that some of these machines are way more high-tech than others.
-There are very basic super automatic machines that will just brew up a classic cup of espresso and nothing else.
+It’s also important to note that some of these machines are far more high-tech than others.
+There are basic super-automatic machines that will just brew up a classic cup of espresso and nothing else.
 On the other hand, there are others that have highly diverse menus of different drinks that users can choose from.

-Here’s a basic overview about how most of these machines work (there are a few different mechanisms, but this is the most common ones from brands like Elektra)…
+Here’s a basic overview about how most of these machines work (there are a few different mechanisms, but this is the most common method from brands like Elektra):

 - During this step, the coffee inside of the portafilter gets exposed to the water from the boiler.